Traveling to Syria in 2025: Updated Guide

 Border Procedures

-- Lebanese Side: Your passport will be stamped with an exit stamp.
+- Lebanese Side: Your passport will be stamped with an entry when you enter and exit stamp upon departure.

 Practical Tips